News — Page 402

 A native of Guatemala who mainly teaches Spanish-speaking students has been named Alabama’s teacher of the year.
 News outlets report that Ana Carolina Behel of Weeden Elementary School in Florence was honored Wednesday night in Montgomery.

-Governor Kay Ivey on Thursday released a statement in strong support of legislation being introduced by Senate President Pro Tem Del Marsh (R-Anniston) that would propose a historic overhaul of the state school board.
-The proposal was first reported on by Yellowhammer News on Wednesday.
-“Since day one, I have made it abundantly clear to the […]
+Gov. Kay Ivey on Thursday released a statement in strong support of legislation being introduced by Senate President Pro Tem Del Marsh that would...

-MONTGOMERY — The Alabama Senate on Thursday will debate HB 314, the bill sponsored by State Rep. Terri Collins (R-Decatur) that is aimed at getting the U.S. Supreme Court to re-examine Roe v.
-Wade on the basis of personhood.
-The bill as passed by the House last week only would have banned all abortion except when […]
+The Alabama Senate on Thursday will debate HB 314, the abortion ban bill sponsored by State Rep. Terri Collins that is aimed at getting the U.S. Supreme...

 Facebook wants to help you celebrate your birthday and the special birthdays of your loved ones in more creative, meaningful ways.
 Over time, Facebook’s platform has become synonymous with sharing special life milestones, more specifically birthdays.
 How many times do you log on to your profile, receive the prompt from Facebook that one of your […]